kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 ## Improving Analysis

 This analysis only looked at a subset of good/bad race times.
 There are definitely runners who had good races whose strategies I didn't analyze.
-The best strategy may be contained in runners who solidly beat 4 hrs rather than closely beat it.
+For example, the best strategy may be contained in runners who solidly beat 4 hrs rather than closely beat it.
 However, I couldn't consider these people because I could not tell if someone between two round numbers had a good or bad race.

 Additionally, my labeling of good and bad races may be incorrect.
 In particular, the people who just broke 4 hrs might not consider it a good race but rather "good enough."